Support Us Button Widget

 What Antioch’s Global Mall site could look like in the future

-Metro Planning released its draft concept plan for the revitalization of the Global Mall property.
+Metro Planning released its draft master plan for the revitalization of the Global Mall property.

 An graphic detailing land uses, including a transit center, town square, and more

-A plan to redevelop Antioch’s Global Mall, formerly known as Hickory Hollow Mall, is gaining momentum with the draft concept plan now available for review.
+Metro’s plan to redevelop Antioch’s Global Mall site is in the home stretch with the master plan draft now available for review.

 The site

-The 64-acre Global Mall site is situated southeast of downtown along Bell Road and consists of four anchor buildings.
-Nashville State Community College and the Southeast Community Center occupy two buildings, with plans for a charter school in the former Macy’s building.
-Metro acquired most of the mall site in early 2022 and kicked off the redevelopment study in October.
+The 78-acre Global Mall site is situated southeast of downtown along Bell Road and consists of four anchor buildings, three of which are occupied by Nashville State Community College, the Southeast Community Center, and KIPP Nashville.
+All four buildings will remain.
+Metro acquired most of the mall site in early 2022 and kicked off the redevelopment study in the fall.

 The plan